 Watson Adventures' the Cats vs. Dogs Family Scavenger Hunt

 This event has already taken place.
-Click here for the latest events.Add to Calendar 22-03-2014 22-03-2014 15 Watson Adventures’ the Cats vs. Dogs Family Scavenger Hunt Join Watson Adventures on a unique scavenger hunt for kids aged 7 and up!
+Click here for the latest events.Add to Calendar 19-07-2014 19-07-2014 15 Watson Adventures' the Cats vs. Dogs Family Scavenger Hunt Join Watson Adventures on a unique scavenger hunt for kids aged 7 and up!
+Sniff out the winner: cats or dogs?
 Kids and adults work together to chase down cats and dogs hidden in works of art throughout the Metropolitan Museum of Art.
-You’ll search for ancient Egyptian felines, howling hair-raising hounds, naughty children teasing a tabby, and a wrapped up Egyptian Rover that just wants to find his mummy.
-Along the way you’ll be answering humorous questions and at the end of the hunt you’ll have to determine which group came out on top: cats or dogs?
+You'll search for ancient Egyptian felines, howling hair-raising hounds, naughty children teasing a tabby, and a wrapped up Egyptian Rover that just wants to find his mummy.
+Along the way you'll be answering humorous questions and at the end of the hunt you?ll have to determine which group came out on top: cats or dogs?
 This hunt is for ages seven and up.
 Kids must be accompanied by adults.
 Price includes museum admission.
-Advance purchase is required via our website.
+Advance purchase is required via http://www.watsonadventures.com.
 Questions?
-Call 877-9GO-HUNT. http://www.nymetroparents.com/2015neweventinfo.cfm?id=158527 Metropolitan Museum of Art true DD/MM/YYYY
+Call 877-9GO-HUNT. http://www.nymetroparents.com/2015neweventinfo.cfm?id=159000 Metropolitan Museum of Art true DD/MM/YYYY

 If you go: Please tell them you saw this event on

 Venue Description: The Metropolitan Museum of Art accommodates some of the greatest cultural treasures in the world, representing art from around the world and every time period from the Stone Age to the present.
 The museum houses the finest American art in the world, as well as an impressive collection of European, Greco-Roman, and Ancient Egyptian art.
 The Egyptian Art gallery includes a whole temple that was shipped to America as a gift.